SHWotever/FakeCH340DriverFixer/README.md

 ## Limitations
 - It's not possible to revert reliably the driver only for a specific device instance, windows update will blindly update all of them automatically.
 - The fixer only targets a specific driver for uninstallation, if the driver gets a new update this fix will have to be updated.
+- Manipulating windows update might make nervous some Antiviruses and trigger false positives, you've been warned ;) You have all the source code to check yourself what it does.